 While this type of IoT will directly benefit businesses in manufacturing, it will also create new opportunities for project managers, engineers, and IT professionals who will be necessary in designing, implementing, and supporting these systems.
 It even creates the role of Chief Internet of Things Officer, the CIOTO, tasked with managing a network of connected systems, and connecting their efforts back to business goals.

 Because IoT provides immediate data collection, businesses in all industries will benefit from improved decision making.
-Being able to analyze and distribute intelligence faster means that tedious data collection will be a thing of the past.
+Being able to analyse and distribute intelligence faster means that tedious data collection will be a thing of the past.
 Decisions can be made faster, and in some cases can be automated.
 What this spells for enterprise is, in essence, better decisions based on better data.

 Hong Kong International Airport, and other mega-airports around the world, already rely on RFID technology to track luggage and freight throughout their sites.
 This enables luggage to be delivered by machine to the correct gate, the correct passenger carousel, or to the correct airliner, train, or delivery vehicle.
 Items are tracked via computer, and managed from a central control point.
 This reduces hands on management and labor costs.
 HKIA spent $50 million to develop the initial infrastructure, but widespread adoption of this IoT based technology could save the industry $760 million per year, according to the International Air Transport Association.